Funko Pop! launch new Motörhead and AC/DC album figures

 “Up next for Pop!
 Albums, it is of course rock icons AC/DC with their fifth international studio album ‘Highway To Hell’.
 Featuring an unmistakable Pop!
 Vinyl figure of legendary lead guitarist Angus Young in his signature school uniform attire, this is one drop you rockers do not want to miss out on!”

-You can find further information on Funko Pop’s latest releases on their official website here.
+You can find further information on Funko Pop!’s latest releases on their official website here.

 Lemmy, who died in back in 2015, was made into an action figure last year to mark the 40th anniversary of ‘Ace of Spades’.
 The 3.75″ ‘ReAction’ figurine was designed by Super7, a collectables and pop-culture company based in San Francisco.